Getting Started: Salvias for Zone 9

 Zone 9 varies from damp to dry.
 From the perspective of a Barstow resident, some areas may seem super moist even if they are experiencing a shortfall of precipitation as compared to historic averages.

 The zone travels a broad, deep arc along the Pacific, Gulf and Atlantic coasts.
 Although its furthest northern point is somewhere in Washington state, it doesn't become obvious on the USDA map until Coos Bay, Oregon, which historically has averaged a soggy 65 inches of rain annually.

-However, due to intense drought along the West Coast, Coos Bay's precipitation has decreased about one-third so far for 2015.
-As of June 2015, Oregon declared the county as suffering from drought.
+However, due to intense drought along the West Coast, Coos Bay's precipitation decreased by about one-third as of August 2015.
+Earlier, in June 2015, Oregon declared the county as suffering from drought.

 When considering the Coos County water shortage, it's important to remember that drought is relative.
 It depends on the amount of moisture needed by plants and animals that have adapted to a locale.
 Fortunately, some plants, such as Japanese woodland sages, are made for shady yards in Coos Bay whether moisture is at its normal high or significantly lower.

 Zone 9 is intermittent, appearing and disappearing amid stretches of cooler Zone 8 winter climate and warmer Zone 10 areas as you travel down the Northern California coast to the Flowers by the Sea homeland of Mendocino County.